The Sellers’ Disclosure Package — Disclosures, Reports & Inspections

 The sellers’ disclosure package typically includes a home inspection, pest report, seller transfer disclosure report, local hazards such as earthquake or slide zones, and more.

 We’ll upload the sellers’ disclosure package to our cloud server site, send you the link.

 We then set up a Zoom video call, share our screen, and carefully review every page with you.

 Screen sharing lets each of us be in a different location and see the same thing.
-I zoom in on important things, so it’s actually better than reviewing it in person.
+I zoom (on Zoom) in on important things, so it’s actually better than reviewing it in person.